About the Maritime Museum

 - Take a trip in the rocking boat

 - Don’t miss The Occupation Tapestry, which is also on site

 - Drop into the Cinema of the Sea to see one of a selection of natural history films

-The Grand Jersey is the only 5 star hotel in St Helier.
-The hotel offers fantastic sea views over St Aubin’s bay and Elizabeth castle and an award winning spa.View »
+Grand Jersey Hotel & Spa is the only 5 star hotel in St Helier.
+The hotel offers fantastic sea views over St Aubin’s bay and Elizabeth castle, an award winning spa and three AA Rosette restaurant.View »

 Pomme d'Or Hotel